truenicoco/slidge/docs/source/admin/general.rst

 To keep this guide generic, we'll talk about running the slidge plugin ``superduper`` that connects to the fictional legacy network "Super Duper Chat Network".

-Slidge requires a running and configure XMPP server running and accepting component connections.
+Slidge requires a running and properly configured XMPP server running and accepting component connections.

 Prosody